-Fostering a love of reading is our first principle.
-Our English and Drama departments arrange annual trips for all students in year 7 and 8 to watch professional performances of Read to Succeed texts such as ‘Curious Incident of the Dog in the Nighttime’ and ‘The Lion, the Witch and the Wardrobe’, this is in addition to our whole school production of ‘Oliver’ last year and ‘Legally Blonde’ this summer term.
+Fostering a Love of ReadingInspiring a love of reading is one of our core principles.
+Our English and Drama departments organise annual trips for students to experience professional performances of key texts such as The Curious Incident of the Dog in the Night-Time, A Christmas Carol, and The Lion, the Witch and the Wardrobe.
+These enriching experiences complement our vibrant whole-school productions, which have recently included Legally Blonde, We Will Rock You, Grease and Treasure Island.

 “Reading in tutor time allows us to bond and have a commonality between us.
 It expands our views of culture and self-identity”